Electronic Accessibility

 • Accessible Rich Internet Applications (WAI-ARIA)

-Electronic accessibility depends on the coordinated function of various types of technologies, such as operating systems, device types, browsers, and assistive technologies.
-Therefore, these guideline standards address various technological domains.
+Electronic accessibility results from the harmonized operation of various types of technologies such as operating systems, device types, browsers, assistive technology, etc. Thus, the above guideline standards concern various thematic areas of technology.

 • Visual impairments